matias-ceau/scripts/docs/scripts/llama-all-scripts-describer.py.md

-# llama-all-scripts-describer.py
+# Llama All Scripts Describer (llama-all-scripts-describer.py)

 ---

-Generates GitHub documentation for user scripts using Llama 3.1 model.
+Generates GitHub documentation for scripts using Llama 3.1 model.

 ---